Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Methods

-A smaller $\lambda$ implies stronger stability.
-In the extreme case, $\lambda=0$ implies perfect stability as the weights do not depend on $(X_j:j\neq i)$.
+A smaller $\lambda$ implies a smaller perturbation and stronger stability.
+In one extreme case, $\lambda=0$ implies perfect stability as the weights do not depend on $\{X_j:j\neq i\}$.
 By contrast, a larger value of $\lambda$ will more effectively eliminate the contribution from dimensions with ``obviously" larger sample means, leading to smaller confidence sets.
-In the other extreme case $\lambda=\infty$, $Q_{i,r}=X_{i,\hat s_{-r}^{(-i)}}$.
-To achieve a valid and powerful inference procedure, our theoretical results imply $\lambda$ needs to be dependent on sample size $n$ and of an order slightly smaller than $\sqrt{n}$.
-On the one hand, applying $\lambda$ diverging faster than $\sqrt{n}$ results in an overly aggressive (containing too few indices) confidence set.
-On the other hand, a small $\lambda$ (extreme case, $\lambda = 0$) cannot effectively detect the signal and is less powerful in rejecting sub-optimal indices.
-We provide detailed theoretical and practical guidance in choosing the tuning parameter $\lambda$ in Sections \ref{section: asymptotic normality}, \ref{section:power} and \ref{section: data-driven}.
+In the other extreme case, $\lambda=\infty$ results in $Q_{i,r}\QexcludingVi=X_{i,\hat s_r^{(-i)}}$.
+To achieve a worst-case valid inference procedure, our theoretical results suggest $\lambda$ needs to grow slower than $\sqrt{n}$.
+In practice, the best choice of $\lambda$ would be just small enough to ensure the stability required by asymptotic normality.
+We provide detailed theoretical and practical guidance in choosing the tuning parameter $\lambda$ in Sections~\ref{section: asymptotic normality} - \ref{section: data-driven}.

-\begin{remark}(On the implementation of Algorithm~\ref{algorithm: exp weighting}) So far our discussion has focused on the LOO case, which leverages most data to calculate the weighting parameters.
-The algorithm can be easily implemented in a $V$-fold fashion, where the only difference is that $\hat w_{s,-r}^{(-i)}$ is calculated using sample points excluding the fold that contains the $i$th sample point.
-Unlike standard machine learning cross-validation--- the LOO version is \emph{not} computationally more expensive than the $V$-fold version because only sample means are involved in the weight calculation. \end{remark}